Bio

 Sad House Guest makes music because nothing else makes sense.

-We are an indie-rock band based in the midwest with roots in Fargo, Minneapolis, Eau Claire, and Chicago.
-After gigging for a number of years as "Samuel Stein", the name Sad House Guest was born about year into the pandemic to encompass our new fuller and ambitious sound.
-Our inspiration comes from popular bands such as The Front Bottoms, Death Cab for Cutie, Hippo Campus, Pinegrove, and Slaughter Beach, Dog as well as influences from jam bands, blues, and indie-folk/bluegrass.
-Our lyrics revolve around topics such as anxiety, hanging out with friends, and everything in-between.
-We have released two EPs since the birth of our new name (inspired by a line in "Fantastic Mr. Fox").
-The first is Bugs in My Brain which was recorded during the pandemic and features 3 basement pop tunes followed by 2 slow folksy tunes.
+After gigging for a number of years as "Samuel Stein", the name Sad House Guest was born about year into the pandemic to encompass our new fuller and ambitious sound, inspired by bands such as The Front Bottoms, Pinegrove, Hippo Campus, Death Cab for Cutie, and Slaughter Beach, Dog.
+We released two EPs immediately following the birth of our new name (inspired by a line in "Fantastic Mr. Fox").
+The first was Bugs in My Brain which was recorded during the pandemic and features 3 basement pop tunes followed by 2 slow folksy tunes.
 The second EP, Electric Veins, features the full band on 5 representative songs.
-Our live shows feature energetic playing, improvisation, and covers of 2010s anthems at any dive bar, basement, porch, brewery, winery, or garage.
+We played these songs and various 2010s anthems on every porch, brewery, garage, dive bar, fish farm, or basement that would let us.
+In fall 2022 we toured both EPs all over the midwest from Chicago to Fargo.
+During this tour we also performed a collection of songs which would eventually become our first full-length album "Can I Make This Lighthearted?"
+This was the last set of recordings by the original lineup and is a culmination of the energy, improv, and community that defined those final college days for the band.

 Thank you for listening.